eea/esdrt.buildout/README.rst

 The first time you want to use this buildout you first have to get all software from github and then run a few commands::

-   $ git clone git@github.com:eea/esdrt.plonebuildout.git
+   $ git clone git@github.com:eea/esdrt.buildout.git
-   $ cd esdrt.plonebuildout
+   $ cd esdrt.buildout
    $ ./install.sh -c development.cfg
    $ ./bin/buildout -c development.cfg